SummerXiX/The-Memory-Game---Unit1/README.md

 - There are 2 x 10 = 20 cards in the game.
 - If the players clicks on the same images (finds the pair)consecutively , the images stay face-up.
 - If he/she finds all the pairs within 2 minutes, it's a win.
 Otherwise, he/she loses.
+- * Need to click on the Restart button to play the game

 -------------------------------------------------------